ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 The remaining steps in the Gitlab Checklist are completed outside the notebooks.

 First: you should access the created Repository folder in your browser and confirm if the title and sharing information is correct.
-If so, add the project metadata `.txt` file into the "Data and Metadata" folder.
+If so, add the project metadata `.txt` file into the "Data and Metadata" folder to archive.

 Next, you should send an email to the project contacts letting them know their project code and other onboarding information.